-Dream Euro Trip is about helping you plan, budget and live up your dream Euro Trip
+Dream Euro Trip is about helping you plan, budget and live up your own dream Euro Trip

 Get actionable travel advice, essential Euro Trip information and inspiration to help you plan your most EPIC Euro Trip yet.

 Once you’ve finalized the nitty gritty of your trip, then you can focus on the more fun stuff like reading up on which tapas to eat best in Spain or mapping out your pasta pilgrimage in Italy.

 Ultimately, this is a blog about dreams that come true and making things happen.
 It’s about being awake and dreaming and not knowing the difference.

 Blogging principles that set Dream Euro Trip apart

 1. Highly useful content and essential info.
 I work hard to write and provide information that helps you in planning your Euro Trip and make it worth your time.
 There’s way too much mediocrity in the world, there is absolutely no need for yet another mediocre travel blog.
 My goal is for you to find the most important information you need to plan and budget your Euro Trip, to inspire you to travel and make your dreams come true.
 I only provide the essentials because you don’t need to know everything about your chosen destination(s).
 Why?
 Because every trip needs a Columbus moment or two.